Final Fantasy XIII Review

 The first thing you’ll be struck by when you pop Final Fantasy 13 into your PS3 (or Xbox 360) is the striking graphics.
 Square Enix has always been known for incredibly high-quality production, but this game is easily the most beautiful 3D game I have ever seen.

 Every tiny asset of the environments has exquisite details modeled into it.
 There are several times when I stopped playing the game just so I could pan my camera around to inspect the environments.
-There are several environments with really cool potential mechanics that are completely wasted on a game this linear.
+There are several environments with opportunities for really cool potential mechanics that are completely wasted as hallways on a game this linear.

 Linear Gameplay

-This is the number one complaint that every player has with this game.
-I can’t think of ANY role playing game that I’ve ever played that is this linear.
-I played Final Fantasy 10 and disliked it because I thought it was linear, but 13 could not be more linear if it were a straight frickin’ line.
+This is the number one complaint that every player has with Final Fantasy XIII.
+I can’t think of any role-playing game that I’ve ever played that is this linear.
+I played Final Fantasy X and disliked it because I thought it was linear.
+XIII couldn’t be more linear if it were a straight frickin’ line.

 After about 2 weeks, the Japanese version of Final Fantasy 13 was returned or sold back to game stores in record numbers.
 Most attribute this to the linear gameplay.